Ismail-Benali/InfoMagnet-X/README.md

 **Note:**
 - Proper authentication with the Twitter API is required to use this tool.
 - Ensure compliance with Twitter's API terms of service and data usage policies.

----

-You can use this description as a basis for creating a README file for your GitHub repository, providing users with an overview of your tool's functionality and how to use it.